 Southward from the vicinity of the Caltrain Tamien Station (approximately 2.5 miles south of San Jose Diridon), the dedicated HSR alignments would follow the UPRR/Monterey Road transportation corridor or along the west side of U.S. Highway (US) 101 to avoid downtown Morgan Hill (approximately 23 miles south of San Jose Diridon), to a dedicated HSR station in downtown Gilroy or east of Gilroy.
 The HSR alignment would extend from the existing railroad right-of-way owned by Caltrain at the Tamien Station to Gilroy via the existing railroad right-ofway owned by UPRR.
 Caltrain and UPRR provide diesel-powered passenger and freight services along the Monterey Road corridor to Gilroy.
 HSR would electrify this segment to enable blended operation with Caltrain electric-powered passenger rail equipment.
-Between the Gilrov Station and I-5, a new, dedicated HSR corridor near SR 152 would traverse Pacheco Pass of the Diablo Range north of the San Luis Reservoir, then into the Central Valley east of I-5.
+Between the Gilroy Station and I-5, a new, dedicated HSR corridor near SR 152 would traverse Pacheco Pass of the Diablo Range north of the San Luis Reservoir, then into the Central Valley east of I-5.
 The Authority would construct tunnels through two portions of Pacheco Pass.
 East of Pacheco Pass, the new HSR alignment would pass north of Volta and Los Banos and east toward Henry Miller Road in Merced County.
 The alignment would extend along the south side of Henry Miller Road to its connection with the Central Valley Wye at Carlucci Road in Merced County.
-More detail on the San Jose to Merced Project Section is provided in Chapter 2, Alternatives, of the Final EIR/EIS.
+More detail on the San Jose to Merced Project Section is provided in Chapter 2, Alternatives, of the Draft EIR/EIS.

-1.1.5 Lead Agencies, Cooperating Agencies, and Responsible Agencies

-Pursuant to 23 United States Code (U.S.C.)
-Section 327, under the NEPA Assignment MOU between FRA and the State of California, effective July 23, 2019, the Authority is the federal lead agency for environmental reviews and approvals for all Authority Phase 1 and Phase 2 California HSR System projects (FRA and State of California 2019).
+1.1.5 Lead Agencies, Cooperating Agencies, and Responsible Agencies agency for environmental reviews and approvals for all Authority Phase 1 and Phase 2 California HSR System projects (FRA and State of California 2019).
 In this role, the Authority is the project sponsor and the lead federal agency for complying with NEPA and other federal laws.
 The FRA administers the High-Speed Intercity Passenger Rail Program and has awarded California \$3.48 billion in grant funding for statewide HSR system environmental studies, as well as in the Central Valley.
 The FRA has primary responsibility for developing and enforcing railroad safety regulations in accordance with Title 49 U.S.C.
 Subtitle V, Part A (49 U.S.C. § 20101 et seq.) and for performing Clean Air Act Conformity determinations and other federal approvals retained by the FRA.